lemm-leto/stellaris-revived/README.md

 TBD

 ## Credits
+### MISC
+* Some elements were inspired by Mass Effect devloped by Bioware and EA
 ### Fonts
 * Fonts used for RU & PL locales were integrated from GEKS mod https://steamcommunity.com/workshop/filedetails/?id=681483874
 ### Music